Matt Bird writes all sorts of nonsense, but he dedicates a large chunk of his time to writing game walkthroughs.

 - Visit the Admiralty's Survey Office.
 The Admiralty will give you commissions for Strategic Information, sending you off to distant locations and paying well for Port Reports.
 Consulting the Admiralty is a great way to earn influence and Echoes.

-- You can, once you have Secrets, visit the University.
+- Visit the University, which you can do once you have Secrets.
 The University will trade other items for Secrets.

 - Shop!
 London is second to none as far as shopping goes, and if you click the Shops tab at the top of the screen you can carouse its many stores.
 London is also (as far as I know) the only place where you can purchase a new ship, via the Shipyard.